wumm-project/wumm-project.github.io/TTN.md

 TRIZ trainings exist or are to be developed in many places within the region under consideration.

-The **main focus** of a TTN should be the coordination and mutual support for these activities and the wider dissemination of *Contradition Oriented Systematic Innovation* (COSI) as an efficient methodology for solving complex problems that refuse simple, linear solutions, i.e. the 20% "Pareto-heavy" tasks, in particular in the *newly emerging technology areas*.
+The **main focus** of a TTN should therefore be the coordination and mutual support for these activities and the wider dissemination of *Contradition Oriented Systematic Innovation* (COSI) as an efficient methodology for solving complex problems that refuse simple, linear solutions, i.e. the 20% "Pareto-heavy" tasks, in particular in the *newly emerging technology areas*.
 * „TRIZ works well, but one of the key issues is that TRIZ is not yet well known; it seems to be too complex but all the attempts to simplify TRIZ did quite a damage to its reputation.
 TRIZ must not be simplified; instead, it